Oils for Washing

-Tseng suggests the following plant and essential oils for an oil shampoo:
+Tseng suggests the following ingredients for an oil shampoo.

 Plant Oils